 Getting a massage can be intimidating.
 There’s bound to be some sense of vulnerability when lying on a table disrobed, especially for first-time clients.
 That’s why it’s important to keep clients' feelings in mind during the session and perfect a “bedside manner” that puts them at ease.
 Having good interpersonal skills is part of it so that clients will open up and discuss their problems – physical or stress-related – so that you can more effectively administer to their needs.

 Here are some of the qualities that constitute a good bedside manner:

 Know your client

 Your “bedside manner” starts with clients as soon as they walk through the door.
-Ask new clients to fill out a form providing details on their medical history, including allergic reactions and any other health related information.
-With current clients, take time at the beginning of the session to find out how they are, what problems they may be having and if there are any areas you should specifically focus on.
+Ask new clients to fill out a form providing details on their medical history, including allergic reactions and other health-related information.
+With current clients, take time at the beginning of the session to find out how they are, what problems they may be having, and if there are any areas you should specifically focus on.